vrtulka23/scinumtools/docs/source/materials/substances.rst

 Several element expressions can be combined into a more complex molecular formula.
 In this context, we consider as substances pure elements, chemical compounds and molecules.
+The syntax of molecular formulas used in this solver is based on standard molecular formulas known from chemistry.
 The substance expression solver currently supports the following 3 basic operations:

 .. csv-table:: Operations in molecular formulas